ikjordan/picozx81/README.md

 5. The "Big Bang" ROM can double the speed of BASIC programs
 6. The Waveshare LCD 2.8 board has no sound capabilities
 7. The `TV` sound option emulates the sound generated through the TV speaker by VSYNC pulses.
 The `CHROMA` sound option emulates the sound generated through the TV speaker by the Chroma interface when VSYNC pulses are not frame synchronised
+8. When `FiveSevenSix` is specified in the `[default]` section of the `config.ini` file in the root directory of the SD Card it sets the display resolution and refresh rate of picozx81 at start-up.
+If set for a specific program, then the resolution and refresh rate is set when the program is loaded.
+If necessary,picozx81 will reset and restart with the requested display before the program is loaded

 ### Joystick
 In addition a USB joystick,and on some boards a 9-pin joystick, can be configured to generated key presses